 - Maintenance - Normal repair and replacement to maintain property in good condition, such as replacement of roof covering, installation of new siding, or minor remodeling.

 - Disabled Access - Additions or alterations made to enhance or provide access for severely and permanently disabled persons.
-(R & T Code 74.3)
+(R and T Code 74.3)

 The direct charges against property, which are included in the total amount of your taxes, are not determined by the Assessor.
 Contact the agency that levied the special assessment if you have any questions.
 Phone numbers are listed on the bill.
 A complete list of the current year's direct charges can be found on the Placer County Auditor-Controller's website.

 Supplemental assessments are one-time assessments, which are distinct from regular annual assessments.
 A supplemental assessment is created each time property is revalued due to a change in ownership or new construction.
 It is the difference between the prior and the new assessed values.
-(R & T Code 75-75.72)
+(R and T Code 75 to 75.72)

 The Assessor does not collect taxes, set tax rates, or prepare tax bills.
 Your tax bill is calculated by the Placer County Auditor-Controller and mailed by the Placer County Tax Collector.
 Questions relating to your bill, or payment of taxes, should be directed to the Tax Collector at 530-889-4120.
 Questions regarding tax rates should be directed to the Auditor-Controller at 530-889-4173.